facebookresearch/fewshotDatasetDesign/README.md

 # Dataset Design for FewShot Learning

-(ECCV 2020) This code is aimed at reproducing the results and figures in the ECCV 2020 paper: Impact of base dataset design on few-shot image classification - (TODO: link).
+(ECCV 2020) This code is aimed at reproducing the results and figures in the ECCV 2020 paper: Impact of base dataset design on few-shot image classification - [project webpage](http://imagine.enpc.fr/~sbaio/fewshot_dataset_design).

 Our paper presents a systematic empirical study about the impact of the base dataset on the few-shot classification performance using given features.
 We rely on a simple but effective baseline: Nearest-Neighbors (NN) with L2-normalized features, usually named Cosine Classifier.